How to Find a Data Science Job (Advice from a NASA Datanaut)

-When it comes to relative newcomers in the Data Science field, there aren’t many out there doing better than Alyssa Columbus.
-Although she just graduated from college earlier this year, she already has a full-time data scientist role at Pacific Life, a laundry list of conference and symposium speaking engagements, and has founded a local group for women who code in R. Oh, and she’s a NASA Datanaut.
+Although she graduated from college earlier this year, Alyssa already has a full-time data scientist role at Pacific Life.
+She also boasts a laundry list of speaking engagements and has founded a local group for women who code in R.

-Having the right skills is necessary, but skills alone are never going to get you a job unless potential employers can see what you’re doing.
-“If you really want to stand out,” Alyssa says, “Have a very strong online presence, in the form of a website, portfolio, GitHub, blog, Kaggle profile, or all of these that showcase your interest, passion and proficiency in data science.”
+“If you really want to stand out,” Alyssa says, “Have a very strong online presence in the form of a website, portfolio, GitHub, blog, Kaggle profile, (or all of these) that showcases your interest, passion, and proficiency in data science.”

 “Your strong online presence will not only help you in applying for jobs,” Alyssa said, “but employers and others may also reach out to you with freelance projects, interviews, and speaking engagements.”

 In fact, the article you’re reading right now is an excellent example of that point.
 Dataquest reached out to interview Alyssa because we saw her posting cool things as the rotating curator of the R Ladies Twitter account.
 Putting yourself out there on the web can be scary, but it can also lead to unexpected opportunities.